-Identifying the pricing model for your business’ products and services can be one of the most crucial items in your business plan.
-This is because the pricing model is interdependent with other business areas that influence the cost, opportunities, and risks inherent in your business providing its products and services.
+Identifying the pricing model for your business’ products and services can be crucial.
+It is one of the most important items in your business plan.
+This is because the pricing model is interdependent with other business areas.
+These other areas influence your business’s cost, opportunities, and risks in providing its products and services.

-Building a pricing model without taking into consideration these overlapping domains and functions can result in lost opportunities at best and lost customers and business at worst.
-Building a pricing model that takes into these relationships can help strengthen your business model as well as create a potential competitive advantage in the market.
-Additional competitive advantages can be realized by evaluating each of the overlapping domains, functions, and competencies for opportunities to increase efficiency, productivity, and quality.
+Not considering these overlapping domains and functions while building a pricing model can be risky.
+It can result in lost opportunities at best.
+At worst, it can lead to lost customers and business.
+Building a pricing model that considers these relationships can strengthen your business model.
+It can also create a potential competitive advantage in the market.
+Additional competitive advantages can be obtained by evaluating each of the overlapping domains, functions, and competencies.
+Look for opportunities to increase efficiency.
+Seek ways to boost productivity and improve quality.

-The domains that should be included in your business’ efforts to build a pricing model will depend on its product/service offerings, market & industry, as well as the business’ unique goals.
-The pricing models used to build growth in a new market may be different than those used in an existing and competitive market.
-The former may emphasize premium pricing for solutions not already available in the marketplace where the latter may focus on pursuing cost leadership in order to undermine existing competitors.
+The domains that should be included in your business’ efforts to build a pricing model will depend on its product offerings.
+They will also depend on service offerings.
+They will also depend on the market & industry and the business’ unique goals.
+The pricing models used to build growth in a new market may be different.
+They vary from those used in an existing and competitive market.
+The former may emphasize premium pricing for solutions not found in the marketplace.
+The latter may focus on pursuing cost leadership to undermine existing competitors.

-The business’ pricing model, and goals, are not determined in isolation of the market but are instead developed with an understanding of the business environment.
+The business’ pricing model and goals are not determined in isolation of the market.
+They are developed with an understanding of the business environment.
 This includes both internal and external factors that can influence the business’ success.
-The following Pricing Model Canvas includes four domains that need to be developed in order for the business to be successful.
-Building out these four domains is not a solution for bad services or poorly designed products but can help the business build a pricing model that is aligned with the business’ market & industry opportunities.
+The following Pricing Model Canvas includes four domains.
+These need development for the business to be successful.
+Building out these four domains cannot fix bad services or poorly designed products.
+However, it can help the business build a pricing model aligned with the business’ market & industry opportunities.

 Domain #1: Market Research

-Market research is essential to understanding the business industry & market opportunities, customer problems, how your business offerings compares to its competitor’s product & service offerings, and what areas to growth.
-The best market research drills down to understanding the unique market opportunities & threats for each of the business’ unique product/service offerings.
+Market research is essential to understanding the business industry and market opportunities.
+It helps in identifying customer problems.
+Additionally, it shows how your business offerings compare to competitor’s products and services.
+Market research also highlights areas for growth.
+The best market research focuses on unique market opportunities.
+It assesses threats for each unique product or service offering of the business.

 Domain #2: Competitive Advantage